tudelft3d/website/projects/geobim-benchmark/task2.md

 In particular, the 2 parts include:

-* 1/2) 'Section 1 - Participants information' to 'Section 4 - the Task': test with *Myran.ifc*'
+* 1/3) 'Section 1 - Participants information' to 'Section 4 - the Task': test with *Myran.ifc*'
+* 2/3) 'Section 4 - the Task': test with *UpTown.ifc*
-* 2/2) 'Section 4 - the Task': test with *UpTown.ifc* to 'Section 5 - Finalisation'
+* 3/3) 'Section 4 - the Task': test with *Savigliano.ifc* to 'Section 5 - Finalisation'

 ## The materials participants need